samstork/MysteryProject/Characters/Heath M. Laffee.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
 The leader of the [[Book Club and Coven]] and currently minor clerk in the city hall.
 They know a lot about what's going on locally in terms of magic, having a good relationship with [[Faerie]].
-Chasing after [[Penelope]] for obvious reasons.
+Chasing after [[Penelope Mayer]] for obvious reasons.

 ## History
 ### Political Campaign